Package theft: Severity of crime

 Package theft is often considered a minor crime that is not worthy of investigation by police.
 In most circumstances, once a package is delivered the resident would be considered the victim of a theft, but delivery companies and retailers often provide refunds or replacements, which impacts the entire supply chain.
+Porch piracy and package theft is often a crime of opportunity.
 In New York City, such cases are considered petit larceny, unless the value is above $1000 USD, in which case they are considered grand larceny.
 In Texas, package theft is considered a Class C misdemeanor if the value is under $100, the same type as a speeding ticket.
 However, in 2019, lawmakers across the United States began to push for more serious punishments.
 Three bills in the Texas Legislature, including HB 37 and HB 760, and a bill called the Defense Against Porch Pirates Act in South Carolina, proposed that package theft be considered a felony.
 In the Texas bill, thieves could face up to 10 years in prison.